How coronavirus is affecting Bolivia

 Borders were quickly closed and the government enforced very strict quarantine measures.

 Whilst the spread of the disease in some areas has been slow, the strict measures have caused great hardship.
-In some places these measures have begun to be relaxed, but other regions have extended lockdown until the end of June.
+These measures have begun to be relaxed, but many areas are now seeing new outbreaks and spikes as the virus spreads.

 In response to the spread of dangerous and misleading advice about coronavirus, the government outlawed the spreading of false information, but this law has been criticised for closing down freedom of speech.

 The coronavirus arrived in Bolivia following months of civil unrest.
-Despite the quarantine, there have been protests in cities against lockdown measures and calling for new elections.
+Despite the quarantine and the risk of spreading the virus, there have been protests in cities against lockdown measures and calling for new elections.

 What challenges are there to surviving lockdown and fighting coronavirus?